mixxxdj/manual/source/chapters/library.rst

    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

-The :ref:`search function <library-search>` searches for a match only in the current selected list (e.g. a playlist, a crate or even the whole library).
+The search function filters the current selected list (e.g. a playlist, a crate or even the whole library) for tracks that match your search query.

 * Activate the search input field by pressing :kbd:`CTRL` + :kbd:`F`
   (Windows/Linux) or :kbd:`CMD` + :kbd:`F` (Mac).
 Alternatively click into the
-  :ref:`search box <library-search>`.
+  search box.
 * Type your search term.
 Mixxx filters the tracks and retains only the ones that match the search term.
 Search terms can include an artist's name, a song title, BPM, etc.